jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 There are 4 section we are interested in:

-1. Builders
+1. builders
-1. Provisioners
+1. provisioners
-1. Post-Processors
+1. post-processors
-1. Vboxmanage
+1. vboxmanage
   + listed but is not required and is an artifact related to VirtualBox

 #### Builders